-• Instruct the patient to begin active range of motion of the thumb CMC joint.
+- Instruct the patient to begin active range of motion of the thumb CMC joint.
 The motion includes abduction, adduction, flexion and extension.
-Avoid thumb opposition until 8 weeks status post surgery.
+Avoid thumb opposition until 8 weeks status post-surgery. - The forearm-based thumb spica orthosis may be discontinued at 4 weeks for light activities of daily living.
+The forearm-based thumb spica orthosis should be worn while sleeping.
+If the patient is involved with repetitious, heavy lifting or pinching activities, she or he should wear a "hand-based" thumb spica orthosis for these activities.

-- The forearm-based thumb spica orthosis may be discontinued at 8 weeks.
-If the patient is involved with repetitious, heavy lifting or pinching activities, she or he may wear a "hand-based" thumb spica orthosis for these activities. - Instruct the patient to begin a progressive strengthening exercise program.
+- The forearm-based thumb spica orthosis may be discontinued at 6 weeks.
+If the patient is involved with repetitious, heavy lifting or pinching activities, she or he should wear a "hand-based" thumb spica orthosis for these activities. - Instruct the patient to begin a progressive strengthening exercise program.
 If the patient is experiencing increased discomfort or swelling with the strengthening program, then delay strengthening for two weeks.